 But basically if you have ever made a gravy before, then this buttercream is not that much different.
 You make essentially a roux (milk and flour mixture) that gets mixed into the butter.
 You heat the milk and flour together to create a thick paste that will then thicken your buttercream.

 Now I’ve seen ermine icing made two ways.
 One way is where the sugar is added into the buttercream at the end.
-The other way (the one I am going to show you) the sugar is added to the milk and flour step.
-Why do I prefer this method?
+The other way (the one I am going to show you) the sugar is added to the milk and flour step, which gives the sugar a chance to dissolve.
+This means a smoother buttercream.

 Like American Buttercreams it uses a creamed butter method and a sweetened base is mixed in.
 Now for American Buttercream that means confectioner’s sugar.
 For flour buttercream it is the flour mixture you made earlier.